braze-inc/braze-docs/_docs/_user_guide/engagement_tools/segments/segment_insights.md

 page_order: 4

 page_type: tutorial
-tool: segments
+tool:
+- Segments
+- Reports

-description: "This how-to article will walk you through how to use, interpret and share Segment Insights."
+description: "This how-to article will walk you through how to use, interpret, and share Segment Insights."
 ---
 # Segment Insights